12 Jem Finch Quotes With Page Numbers And Meaning

 ~Harper Lee, To Kill a Mockingbird, (Character: Jem Finch), Chapter 2, Page 20

-Meaning: This quote from To Kill A Mockingbird is a reminder that the best way to learn is through experience.
-By milking a cow, you can understand the process and develop skills in doing it yourself.
+Meaning: This quote from To Kill a Mockingbird reminds us that the best way to learn is through experience.
+Milking a cow teaches you the process and helps you develop skills in doing it yourself.

-This quote encourages us to go out and try things for ourselves, to not just rely on books or lectures for our education..
-Experiences are just as valuable, and may even be more so in learning different skills.
+This quote encourages us to go out and try things for ourselves, not just rely on books or lectures for our education.
+Experiences are just as valuable and may be more valuable when learning different skills.

-With that said, it’s important to seek both kinds of education from books and real-life experience.
+With that said, it’s important to seek both kinds of education, from books to real-life experience.
 That way, you can fully understand any topic or skill.

 “I thought I wanted to be a lawyer but I ain’t so sure now!”